- Heating Fuel & Pellets

-Because oil and natural gas prices are quite low at present - about half as much as propane - if you heat your home with oil or natural gas, you won't save money when you install a heat pump.
+Price fluctuations in fossil fuels prices are a variable factor in how much you can expect to save.
+If fuel prices go really low, you may not actually save money when you install a heat pump.
 But there may be other good reasons to install heat pumps in these homes:

-- To cut your oil or natural gas use and reduce your carbon footprint.
+- To cut your fossil fuel use and reduce your carbon footprint.

 - To keep your home cool and comfortable all summer long.

-- To protect your family from future spikes in oil prices.
+- To protect your family from future spikes in fossil fuel prices.

 Efficiency Vermont Rebates